 I cooked gyudon (rice topped with beef and onion) from a packet for dinner and promptly made a resolution never to eat rehydrated rice ever again.
 There were a few other campers nearby and I was jealous of the smells wafting over from their grills.

-After dinner I got myself cleaned up then sat in the lighted area on the side of the hut reserved for campers to check the map and write my diary.
+After dinner, I got myself cleaned up then sat in the lighted area on the side of the hut reserved for campers to check the map and write my diary.

 Around 10 pm, I was dozing in my sleeping bag when someone in another tent started talking in their sleep.
-Someone shouted for them to shut up but no sooner had he quietened down, a late group of hikers turned up, all noisily clanging their bear bells and swinging torches around!
+Someone shouted for them to shut up but no sooner had he quietened down, than a late group of hikers turned up, all noisily clanging their bear bells and swinging torches around!